eafit-apolo/apolo-users/docs/source/software/applications/raxml/raxml-8.2.12/index.rst

       It is really important to understand how the *HYBRID* version works, since this is the only available version for HPC scenarios.
-Additionally, understanding the behavior of the *HYBRID* version is the key to properly use the computational resources and achieve better perfomance.
+Additionally, understanding the behavior of the *HYBRID* version is the key to properly use the computational resources and achieve better performance.

 #.
 In the following example we will run 100 bootstrap replicates
-   (MPI parallelization) and independent tree searches (PThreads - shared memory) for each bootstrap replicate, all of this using SLURM (Resource Manager) to spawn properly the processes accross the nodes.
+   (MPI parallelization) and independent tree searches (PThreads - shared memory) for each bootstrap replicate, all of this using SLURM (Resource Manager) to spawn properly the processes across the nodes.